I’m fiddling with a bit of Ruby code for my silly Ioughta gem. In this module, the each_resolved_pair

 Further reading:

-2. Astute readers might note that both of these invocations would have worked with my original implementation of the method, which returned an enumerable array.
+to address this minor inefficiency, but that’s not what I’m after today. ↩ - Astute readers might note that both of these invocations would have worked with my original implementation of the method, which returned an enumerable array.
 The only difference is that now the results are being generated lazily, instead of all at once and up front.
-Since it’s not my final solution nor really my point, I hope you’ll permit me some “poetic” license!
+Since it’s not my final solution nor really my point, I hope you’ll permit me some “poetic” license! ↩

-3. Enumerable#lazy may also be an option.
+may also be an option. ↩